 Focusing on the discomfort that acid reflux causes can lead to anxiety and worsen how a person feels.

-Although staying calm will not stop acid reflux, it can help someone avoid experiencing worse symptoms.
+Although staying calm will not stop acid reflux, it can help a person avoid experiencing more severe symptoms.

 Based on the existing evidence, researchers suggest a daily dose of